Caroline Haglund Stignor

 Förstärkningsområdesledare Robust och Flexibelt Energisystem,Senior forskareContact Caroline

-The mission of the program is to accelerate the transformation to an efficient, renewable, clean and secure energy sector.
+Heat Pumping Technologies play a vital role in accelerating the transformation to an efficient, renewable, clean, and secure energy sector.

 The Programme is a key worldwide player in this process by communicating and generating independent information, expertise, and knowledge related to heat pumping technologies.

 The Programme is a forum for international co-operation within Heat Pumping Technologies and the member countries have the possibility to work in international projects (so called Annex).
 National researchers, industry and other parties can participate and benefit from the Annex results.
 The member country can influence on the work of the Programme, e.g., defining the topics for new activities such as research, development, and demonstration projects.

 Only a country's government can participate in the TCP.
 This means that all people living in a member country are participants of the programme.

 A government can designate a different entity to represent the country in HPT TCP by IEA (Technology Collaboration Programme on Heat Pumping Technologies by IEA) as a contracting party.
 This can be any national agency, public organization, private cooperation, or other entity.